annabrown2/TranscriptAnalysis_WithCLAN/README.md

 Below are the protocols for converting existing transcripts to follow CHAT guidelines, which can be analysed by CLAN.

+[Step 1:](https://github.com/annabrown2/TranscriptAnalysis_WithCLAN/blob/main/STEP1.md) A protocol for converting an existing transcript text file into a chat file that follow basic CHAT guidelines.

 ## The Project Team